justpingme/React-WebRTC-MultiCamScreenShare/README.md

-# React WebRTC Multi-Peer Connection with Multi Webcam and Multi Screen Share
+# React WebRTC Multi-Peer Connection with Multi Webcam and Multi Screen Share.

+Multi-peer connections with React WebRTC, featuring multiple webcams and screen sharing capabilities, along with chat functionalities, session leave and end options using RTC DataChannel.

 Here is a cool demonstration of the feature: